Find Grad Schools

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.

-How Much Does a Radio Operator Make?
+Salary for a Radio Operator

-The typical yearly salary for Radio Operators is somewhere between $21,850 and $71,470.
+The average yearly salary of a Radio Operator ranges between $21,850 and $71,470.

 undefined